Pointe des Almadies: Environs

 Pointe des Almadies lies within the greater Dakar urban area from the village of N'gor and the town of Yoff.

 Pointe des Almadies is a 30 minutes trip from downtown Dakar, Senegal's capital city, and is served by local transportation.
 The site itself is approximately 5 km from the Dakar-Yoff-Léopold Sédar Senghor International Airport.
-The Hôtel Méridien Présidentiel, the country's leading hotel and a major conference center, is located at Pointe des Almadies.
+The King Fahd Palace Hotel, the country's leading hotel and a major conference center, is located at Pointe des Almadies.